Tune In: Learn Spanish with the Radio in 6 Sound Steps

-Follow these 6 easy steps to get started learning Spanish by listening to the radio.
+Follow these six easy steps to get started with learning Spanish by listening to the radio.

 1. Select a Region

-As we’ve previously discussed, Spanish has very distinct regional variations.
+Spanish has very distinct regional variations.
 If you learned Spanish in U.S. schools, chances are you’re more familiar with Latin American Spanish.
-However, the Spanish spoken in Spain sounds quite different.
+However, the Spanish spoken in Spain and anywhere else around the world sounds quite different.

 Most of these databases even list the cities from which the stations broadcast.
 So if you’re planning a trip to a particular city, you can choose that city’s top radio stations and familiarize yourself with the local dialect ahead of time.

-Once you’ve decided what region you want to focus on, you’ll also want to consider what topic you’ll choose.
+Once you’ve decided what region you want to focus on, you’ll also want to decide what topic you want to listen to.
 Choosing something that interests you is important because it’ll help ensure you truly want to listen.

 However, it’s also important to consider what type of vocabulary you hope to learn.
 If you’re learning Spanish to use in a professional setting, news and talk radio may be most helpful.
 However, if you want to learn Spanish for more casual conversation, then sports, music and entertainment may be just as useful.